espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Invoke The Elements (Veil May).md

 You summon an aura of shimmering heat.

-For 1 minute, you gain [[Concealed|Concealment]] against creatures more than 5 feet away, and any creature that ends its turn within 5 feet of you suffers 1d12 fire damage (DC resolve reflex save using your class DC or spell DC, whichever is higher).
+For 1 minute, you gain [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed|Concealment]] against creatures more than 5 feet away, and any creature that ends its turn within 5 feet of you suffers 1d12 fire damage (DC resolve reflex save using your class DC or spell DC, whichever is higher).

 At 2d12 fire{13th} and 3d12 fire{17th} level, this damage increases by 1d12.